On The Average-Case Complexity of Shellsort: The Lower Bound

-\begin{proof} Let the list to be sorted consist of a permutation $\pi$ of the keys $1, \ldots , n$.
-Let $A$ be a $p$-pass Shellsort algorithm with increments $(h_1 , \ldots , h_p)$ such that $h_k$ is the increment in the $k$th pass and $h_p=1$.
-Denote the original permutation by $\pi=\pi_0$ and the permutation resulting from pass $k$ by $\pi_k$.
+\begin{proof} Let the list to be sorted consist of a permutation $\sigma_0$ of the keys $1, \ldots , n$.
+Let $A$ be a $p$-pass Shellsort algorithm with increments $h_1 , \ldots , h_p$ such that $h_k$ is the increment in the $k$th pass and $h_p=1$.
+Denote the permutation resulting from pass $k$ by $\sigma_k$.
 In each permutation the keys are ordered left-to-right.
-In the final permutation $\pi_p=12\ldots n$ the least key 1 is on the left end and the greatest key $n$ is on the right end.
+In the final permutation $\sigma_p=12\ldots n$ the least key 1 is on the left end and the greatest key $n$ is on the right end.